Package Management In Debian(.deb) Based Linux Distributions

 Difference between apt and apt-get commands-

 The first version of apt binary was introduced in Debian Jessie(version 8), the functionality of apt-get and apt-cache get merged into the new apt tool which has fancier colored output and is more pleasant for the end-users.
-That means some popular commands like apt-get update, apt-get install, apt-cache search or apt-get remove now can also be simply called as apt update, apt install, apt search or apt remove.
+That means some popular commands like apt-get update, apt-get install, apt-cache search or apt-get remove now can also be simply called the apt update, apt install, apt search, or apt remove.
 The following is an overview of the old and their equivalent new commands:

 |OLD COMMANDS||NEW COMMANDS|